-7.5.4.2 CRC Flood Enable (Bit 1, CFIEn): R/W: Warm Reset to 0
+7.5.4.2 CRC Flood Enable (Bit 1, CFlEn): R/W: Warm Reset to 0

--When this bit is set and (for slave device) SERR# Enable is set, sync flooding will beis initiated and the LinkFail bit will be is set whenever any of the CRC Error bits for this link are asserted.
+When this bit is set and (for slave device) SERR# Enable is set, sync flooding is initiated and the LinkFail bit is set whenever any of the CRC Error bits for this link are asserted.
 See Section 10.2.4.
 CRC checking logic runs on all lanes enabled by LinkWidthIn, and detected errors still set the CRC Error bits, regardless of the state of this bit.
-Note that this bit is not reset by secondary chain reset, so it will is not be reset in a bridge when that bridge takes a sync flooded link through warm reset., and Because this may cause sync flooding to be immediately restarted after the reset sequence is complete.
-In that case, software should clear this bit before taking the chain out of reset.
+Note that this bit is not reset by secondary chain reset, so it is not reset in a bridge when that bridge takes a sync flooded link through warm reset.
+Because this may cause sync flooding to be immediately restarted after the reset sequence is complete, software should clear this bit before taking the chain out of reset.